defi-stack/solidity-bahavior/contracts/erc/ERC165/README.md

 }
 ```

-We should let `ERC165Storage` inherit interface of `IERC165` and override the `supportsInterface` function.
+We should let `ERC165Storage` inherit the interface of `IERC165` and override the `supportsInterface` function.

 ```solidity
 contract ERC165Storage is IERC165 {